LaTtE-Flow: Layerwise Timestep-Expert Flow-based Transformer: Introduction

-To address these challenges, we propose \textbf{\archlongcolor{} (\archcolor{})}, a novel architecture that unifies efficient image generation and multimodal understanding within a single model.
-In particular, \arch{} introduces two key architectural innovations designed to enable efficient and high-quality image generation.
+To address these challenges, we propose \textbf{\archlongcolor{} (\archcolor{})}, a novel architecture that improves the efficiency of diffusion/flow-based transformer within the unified model setting.
+In particular, \arch{} builds upon existing pre-trained VLMs that already possess strong multimodal understanding capabilities, and further introduces two key architectural innovations designed to enable efficient and high-quality image generation.
 First, we propose a novel \textbf{Layerwise Timestep Expert architecture}, which reduces the sampling time complexity by distributing the flow-matching process across groups of transformer layers.
 Instead of invoking the entire model across all time steps, \arch{} partitions transformer layers into disjoint groups, each assigned to a specific range of timesteps in the flow-matching process, as shown in Figure \ref{fig:diffusion_process}.
 During inference, only the relevant expert group is activated at each timestep, which drastically reduces computation while preserving generation quality.
 Second, we introduce \textbf{Timestep-Conditioned Residual Attention}, a lightweight mechanism that enables later layers to reuse self-attention maps computed at earlier layers, modulated by the current timestep.
 This design encourages the model to gradually refine features across layers, resulting in faster convergence during training.
+Experiments demonstrate that these two innovations enable \arch{} to achieve efficient and high-quality image generation.
+For example, \arch{} attains competitive generation quality with around 6$\times$ faster inference compared to recent unified models on ImageNet~\cite{imagenet}, while maintaining strong multimodal understanding performance across several benchmark datasets.
+Extensive ablation studies highlight that \arch{} accelerates convergence and inference while preserving strong generation quality.